Research

 2.2 Policy context#

 Noise complaints in NYC route to agencies by type: residential noise to NYPD, commercial / after-hours construction noise to DEP, vehicle and generator noise to DEP-and-NYPD co-response.
-Each agency has an internal Service-Level Agreement (SLA) that varies by complaint descriptor (e.g., "Loud Music / Party" has a 4-hour NYPD target; "Noise: Air Condition / Ventilation Equipment" has a 14-day DEP target).
+Each agency sets internal Service-Level Agreement (SLA) targets that vary by complaint descriptor — fast on-scene descriptors such as "Loud Music / Party" resolve on the order of hours per NYPD schedules, while inspection-driven descriptors such as "Noise: Air Condition / Ventilation Equipment" carry multi-day DEP targets.
 Resolution time at the complaint level is therefore a function of descriptor mix, agency queue depth, and geographic routing efficiency.
 Our community-board × month aggregation averages over all of these.

 Three strands inform this analysis.
 First, the 311-equity literature (O'Brien et al., 2017; Minkoff, 2016) documents systematic differences in complaint-filing rates across demographic geography, with the general finding that lower-income neighborhoods under-file relative to measured objective need.
 Second, the environmental-justice literature (Mohai & Saha, 2015) maps noise exposure against race and income and finds robust co-location of disamenities with minority populations.
 Third, the administrative-burden literature (Herd & Moynihan, 2018) argues that bureaucratic response times themselves constitute a form of unequal service delivery when they vary systematically with the applicant's demographic profile.
 This paper sits at the intersection of the second and third: conditional on a complaint having been filed, does the administrative response vary across demographic geography?